Mio-1204/CyberSec_Homelab/L1_Traffic_Analysis/README.md

 * **Target Server:** `gaia.cs.umass.edu` | IP: `128.119.245.12` | Port: `80`
 * **Source Client:** IP: `131.212.31.167` | Ephemeral Port: `2096`

 I verified that the connection was set up using a proper TCP 3-way handshake.
-The client kicked things off with a relative Sequence Number of `0` (you can see the `SYN` flag set to 1 in the TCP header).
+The client kicked things off with a relative Sequence Number of `0` (the `SYN` flag set to 1 in the TCP header).
 The server then hit back with a `SYN-ACK` segment, setting the acknowledgment value to `1` and its own initial Sequence Number to `0`.

 ![TCP 3-Way Handshake in Wireshark](./images/handshake.png)
 *Figure 1: The initial SYN and SYN-ACK packets establishing the connection.*